West Kalimantan: Lakes and Rivers

 Although rivers are very numerous in West Kalimantan, there are only two significant lakes in the province.
-These are Lake Sentarum and Lake Luar I that are in Kapuas Hulu.
+These are Lake Sentarum and Lake Luar I, which are in Kapuas Hulu.
 Lake Sentarum has an area of 117,500 hectares, which sometimes is almost dry in the dry season, and Lake Luar I, which has an area of approximately 5,400 hectares.
 Both of these lakes have potential as tourist attractions.

-Administrative divisions
+Government and administrative divisions

-Un til 1999 the province was composed of six regencies (kabupaten) and the independent City (kota) of Pontianak.
+Until 1999 the province was composed of six regencies (kabupaten) and the independent City (kota) of Pontianak.
 A seventh regency, Bengkayang, was formed on 20 April 1999 from part of Sambas Regency, and an eighth, Landak, was formed on 4 October 1999 from part of Mempawah Regency.
 A second independent city, Singkawang, was formed on 21 June 2001 from part of Bengkayang Regency.
 On 18 December 2003 Sekadau Regency was cut out of Sanggau Regency, and Melawi Regency was cut out of Sintang Regency, while on 2 January 2007 North Kayong Regency was cut out of Ketapang Regency, and on 17 July 2007 Kubu Raya Regency was cut out of Mempawah Regency.
 West Kalimantan is thus now subdivided into two cities and twelve regencies.

 About 29 per cent of the province's population lives in the Greater Pontianak area.
-The capitals, areas and populations of the regencies and cities are:
+The capitals, areas and populations at the 2010 and 2020 Censuses (as well as the official estimates as at mid 2023 of the regencies and cities are: